Electric Sheep

 System Dependency Graph for Strategic Impact Analysis

-Built a system dependency graph that maps how cognitive modules depend on each other
+Built a system dependency graph that maps how cognitive modules depend on each other, enabling strategic impact analysis before changes and knowledge capture enhancements with automatic tagging

 Cognitive Attention Allocator: Prioritizing Finite Processing Resources